LAST UPDATED ON:

-Thinking about a road trip in New Zealand?
+Thinking about New Zealand North Island road trip?
 Congrats, your idea is awesome!

 Though the main destination for many is South Island, a visit to this awe-inspiring country wouldn’t be complete without including North Island as well.